-- (18) To ensure the efficient day-to-day functioning of Europol, the Executive Director should be its legal representative and manager, acting in complete independence independently in the performance of all-tasks his/her duties and ensuring that Europol carries out the tasks provided for by this Regulation.
+- (18) To ensure the efficient day-to-day functioning of Europol, the Executive Director should be its legal representative and manager, acting in complete independenceindependently in the performance of all taskshis/her duties and ensuring that Europol carries out the tasks provided for by this Regulation.
 In particular, the Executive Director should be responsible for preparing budgetary and planning documents submitted for the decision of the Management Board, implementing the annual and multiannual programming and annual work programmes of Europol and other planning documents. - (19) For the purposes of preventing and combating crime falling under its objectives, it is necessary for Europol to have the fullest and most up-to-date information possible.
-Therefore, Europol should be able to process data provided to it by Member States, Union bodies, third countries, international organisations and Union bodies and, under specific conditions set out in this Regulation, private parties as well as coming from publicly available sources to develop an understanding of criminal phenomena and trends, to gather information about criminal networks, and to detect links between different offences. - (20) To improve Europol's effectiveness in providing accurate crime analyses to the Member States' law enforcement competent authorities, it should use new technologies to process data.
-Europol should be able to swiftly detect links between investigations and common modi operandi across different criminal groups, to check cross-matches of data and to have a clear overview of trends, while maintaining high level of protection of personal data for individuals.
-Therefore, Europol databases should not be pre-defined, allowing Europol to choose the most efficient IT structure.
+Therefore, Europol should be able to process data provided to it by Member States, Union bodies, third countries, international organisations and Union bodiesand, under stringent conditions set out in this Regulation, private parties as well as coming from publicly available sources to develop an understanding of criminal phenomena and trends, to gather information about criminal networks, and to detect links between different offences. - (20) To improve Europol's effectiveness in providing accurate crime analyses to the Member States' law enforcementcompetent authorities, it should use new technologies to process data.
+Europol should be able to swiftly detect links between investigations and common modioperandi across different criminal groups, to check cross-matches of data and to have a clear overview of trends, while maintainingguaranteeing high level of protection of personal data for individuals.
+Therefore, Europol databases-Europol should not be pre-defined, allowing-should be structured in such a way as to allow Europol to choose the most efficient IT structure.
 Europol should also be able to act as a service provider, in particular by providing a secure network for the data exchange, such as SIENA, aiming to facilitate the exchange of information between Member States, Europol, other Union bodies, third states and international organisations.
 To ensure a high level of data protection, the purpose of processing operations and access rights as well as specific additional safeguards should be laid down.
+In particular, the principles of necessity and proportionality should be observed with regard to personal data processing.